operator-framework/operator-sdk/doc/cli/operator-sdk_build.md

   -h, --help                      help for build
       --image-build-args string   Extra image build arguments as one string such as "--build-arg https_proxy=$https_proxy" --image-builder string      Tool to build OCI images.
-One of: [docker, podman, buildah] (default "docker")
+One of: [docker, podman, buildah] (default "docker") --skip-image                If set, only the operator binary is built and the container image build is skipped.
 ```

 ### SEE ALSO